-Reporting to the Associate Director for International Student Services, the International Student Coordinator advises on basic rights and responsibilities under the immigration laws of the United States; advises international students on immigration matters related to their stay at Columbia University; acts as Designated School Official (DSO) and Alternate Responsible Officer (ARO) in issuing and administering required U.S. government documents to international students; collaborates with staff, schools, departments and outside organizations (including vendors) to plan and coordinate collaborative events as needed.
+Serves as subject matter expert, advises on basic rights and responsibilities under the immigration laws of the United States; advises international students on immigration matters related to their stay at Columbia University; acts as Designated School Official (DSO) in issuing and administering required U.S. government documents to international students; collaborates with staff, schools, departments and outside organizations (including vendors) to plan and coordinate collaborative events as needed.
 The International Student Coordinator takes on additional assignments as needed by the Associate Director or the ISSO Associate Provost and Director.

-The incumbent issues and administers required U.S. government documents for international students to obtain and maintain student or exchange visitor status; may be called upon to consult with the SEVIS Help Desk and US Custom & Immigration Services to resolve processing or status problems; will act as Designated School Official (DSO) and Alternate Responsible Officer (ARO) in issuing required U.S. government documents for international students to obtain appropriate F-1 or J-1 visas; consults with the Associate Director on current federal regulations, policies, the Code of Federal Regulations, secondary references, and more complex immigration cases; advises and provides guidance to F-1 and J-1 students related to their rights and responsibilities under immigration regulations and university policies.
+The International Student Coordinator (ISC) issues and administers required U.S. government documents for international students to obtain and maintain student or exchange visitor status; as subject matter expert, the ISC provides guidance to the EVIS Help Desk to resolve processing or status problems.
+The incumbent will act as Designated School Official (DSO) in issuing required U.S. government documents for international students to obtain appropriate F-1 or J-1 visas; and consult with the Associate Director on current federal regulations, policies, the Code of Federal Regulations, secondary references, and more complex immigration cases.
+The ISC advises and provides guidance to F-1 and J1 students related to their rights and responsibilities under immigration regulations and university policies.

-Preferred Qualifications: Master's Degree in international education, higher education, cross-cultural communication, intercultural counseling, area/cultural studies, foreign language, or TESOL Fluency in at least one foreign language Experience living abroad Completion of NAFSA F-1 and J-1 Professional Development Programs
+Master's Degree in international education, higher education, cross-cultural communication, intercultural counseling, area/cultural studies, foreign language, or TESOL.

 About Columbia University